SnickerdoodleLabs/protocol/packages/synamint-extension-sdk/README.md

 node node_modules/@snickerdoodlelabs/synamint-extension-sdk/shim.js
 ```

-or you can add this `node_modules/@snickerdoodlelabs/synamint-extension-sdk/shim.js` the end of your build script in package.json
+or you can add `node_modules/@snickerdoodlelabs/synamint-extension-sdk/shim.js` at the end of your build script in package.json

 ```json
 {